^

 Diagnosis begins with an examination of the lesion and the patient's history.

-Analyzes are required: general and biochemical blood test; on the level of glucose in the blood; bacteriological inoculation of purulent exudate; antibiotic susceptibility test
+The following tests are required: general and biochemical blood tests; blood glucose levels; bacteriological culture of purulent exudate; antibiotic sensitivity test.

-To assess the viability of tissues and the possibility of restoring the vessels of the limb, instrumental diagnostics are used: X-ray and ultrasound of soft tissues in the affected area, ultrasonic duplex scanning of blood vessels, ultrasound Doppler and sphygmomanometry, radioisotope scintigraphy.
-[11]
+To assess tissue viability and the possibility of restoring limb vessels, instrumental diagnostics are used: X-ray and ultrasound of soft tissues in the affected area, ultrasound duplex scanning of vessels, ultrasound Dopplerography and sphygmomanometry, radioisotope scintigraphy. [ 11 ]

 Differential diagnosis

-Differential diagnosis of diabetic gangrene includes abscess, inflammation with phlebothrombosis or embolism of the arteries of the lower extremities, pyoderma, as well as necrosis with erysipelas or streptococcal muscle tissue.
+Differential diagnosis of diabetic gangrene includes abscess, inflammation in phlebothrombosis or embolism of the arteries of the lower extremities, pyoderma, as well as necrosis in erysipelas or streptococcal lesions of muscle tissue.

 Who to contact?